 Experian CreditWorks checks your TransUnion, Equifax, and Experian credit reports each and every day, and notifies you whenever it detects a change.
 If you want to stay on top of your financial security, it’s easy to do so with Experian.

-To try it out for a trial run, the first month is only $4.99 but thereafter increases to $24.99.
+During the first month trial period, it’s only $4.99 but thereafter increases to $24.99.
 There’s no commitment, and you can cancel anytime.

 What Experian CreditWorks Does for You

 A monthly subscription with CreditWorks comes with a variety of features that can help you both monitor your credit and get you back on track should something happen.

 Should you become a victim of identity theft, Experian will refund you up to one million dollars.
 There is no deductible, and the money can be used to cover the following:

 - Lost wages

 - Electronic fund transfers

 - Travel Expenses

 2. Lock access to your credit report with CreditLock.